The latest SAIL Lab news

 Varun is a first year PhD student in Information Systems at University of Maryland, Baltimore County.
 Varun has a master’s degree in Management Information Systems from University of Illinois at Springfield, Springfield, IL and a master’s degree in Sensor System Technology from Vellore Institute of Technology (VIT) University, Vellore, India.
 Varun worked as a Software Engineer at Accenture, India.
 His research interests include Artificial Intelligence in Health Care, Data Science, Decision Support, Machine Learning in Education and Wearable Technology.

 Stephen is a past member of the SAIL Lab.
 He is currently a researcher and graduate student in the Personal Robots Group at the MIT Media Lab.
 His education also includes an M.S. from Johns Hopkins University in Systems Engineering and a bachelors degree in Information Systems and Psychology at the University of Maryland, Baltimore County.
-His primary areas are Neurorobotics, Computational Cognitive Science, and Computer Vision.
+His primary areas are Neurorobotics, Computational Cognitive Science, and Human-Robot Interaction.
 Among his strengths are developing innovative extended reality and cognitive systems.
-His current research features swarm robotics, deep reinforcement learning in computer vision, and multi-robot knowledge exchange in various mission environments including land, sea and air.
+His current research features swarm robotics, human-robot teaming, and multi-robot knowledge exchange in various mission environments including land, sea and air.
 The American Management Association has awarded Stephen a certification in Strategic Leadership.